 Each bedroom will be let as a separate room and each will need a separate lock and a fire door.

-Unlike a standard let, with a shared occupancy and one tenancy agreement covering all the occupants, an HMO usually requires individual short-term tenancy agreements with each of the tenants.
+Unlike a standard let, with shared occupancy and one tenancy agreement covering all the occupants, an HMO usually requires individual short-term tenancy agreements with each of the tenants.

 It will also require a special kind of funding.
+Speak to Rangewell to find out more about HMO finance.

 Not all lenders are keen on providing mortgages for HMOs because of what they see as an increased risk.